ibm-cloud-docs/assistant-data/backup-142.md

 ### Creating the postgres.yaml file
 {: #backup-142-postgres-yaml}

 The **postgres.yaml** file contains details about the Postgres pods from the old environment where you backed up the data.
-Add the following information to the file:
+Update the following information in the file to reflect the target Postgres pods instead:

 ```yaml
 host: localhost